'David vs Goliath': Disappearing dentist found guilty of professional misconduct

 However, he was given the opportunity to participate when the tribunal hearing reconvened today.

-Millar said there is "little doubt" the threshold for misconduct has been met in this case.
+Miller said there is "little doubt" the threshold for misconduct has been met in this case.

 "His patients deserve better, and the public ought to be protected."